 Quick comparison

-What to do if you have not bought yet
+How to choose if you have not bought yet

 - If you do not want to spend at all: use your phone alone.
-VertigoMe collects weather, pressure, screen time and rough activity from the phone.
-The risk model is less accurate without HRV and sleep stages but still useful, and you can add a wearable later.
+VertigoMe collects weather, pressure and rough activity from the phone.
+You lose the overnight HRV and sleep-stage data, but you can always add a wearable later.

 Already have a wearable?